IBM/ubiquity/README.md

 ### Next Steps - Install a plugin for Docker or Kubernetes
 To use Ubiquity, please install appropriate storage-specific plugin ([docker](https://github.com/IBM/ubiquity-docker-plugin), [kubernetes](https://github.com/IBM/ubiquity-k8s))

-## Available Storage Systems

-### IBM Spectrum Scale
-With IBM Spectrum Scale, containers can have shared file system access to any number of containers from small clusters of a few hosts up to very large clusters with thousands of hosts.

-The current plugin supports the following protocols:
- * Native POSIX Client (backend=spectrum-scale)
- * CES NFS (Scalable and Clustered NFS Exports) (backend=spectrum-scale-nfs)

-**Note** that if option backend is not specified to Docker as an opt parameter, or to Kubernetes in the yaml file, the backend defaults to server side default specification.

-Spectrum Scale supports the following options for creating a volume.  ther the native or NFS driver is used, the set of options is exactly the same.
-They are passed to Docker via the 'opt' option on the command line as a set of key-value pairs.

-Note that POSIX volumes are not accessible via NFS, but NFS volumes are accessible via POSIX.
-This is because NFS requires the additional step of exporting the dataset on the storage server.
-To make a POSIX volume accessible via NFS, simply create the volume using the 'spectrum-scale-nfs' backend using the same path or fileset name.

-#### Supported Volume Types

-The volume driver supports creation of two types of volumes in Spectrum Scale:

-***1. Fileset Volume (Default)***

-Fileset Volume is a volume which maps to a fileset in Spectrum Scale.
-By default, this will create a dependent Spectrum Scale fileset, which supports Quota and other Policies, but does not support snapshots.
-If snapshots are required, then a independent volume can also be requested.
-Note that there are limits to the number of filesets that can be created, please see Spectrum Scale docs for more info.

-Usage: type=fileset

-***2. Independent Fileset Volume***

-Independent Fileset Volume is a volume which maps to an independent fileset, with its own inode space, in Spectrum Scale.

-Usage:  type=fileset, fileset-type=independent

-***3. Lightweight Volume***

-Lightweight Volume is a volume which maps to a sub-directory within an existing fileset in Spectrum Scale.
-The fileset could be a previously created 'Fileset Volume'.
-Lightweight volumes allow users to create unlimited numbers of volumes, but lack the ability to set quotas, perform individual volume snapshots, etc.

-To use Lightweight volumes, but take advantage of Spectrum Scale features such a encryption, simply create the Lightweight volume in a Spectrum Scale fileset that has the desired features enabled.

-[**Note**: Support for Lightweight volume with NFS is experimental]

-Usage: type=lightweight

-#### Supported Volume Creation Options

-**Features**
- * Quotas (optional) - Fileset Volumes can have a max quota limit set.
-Quota support for filesets must be already enabled on the file system.
-    * Usage: quota=(numeric value)
-    * Docker usage example: --opt quota=100M
- * Ownership (optional) - Specify the userid and groupid that should be the owner of the volume.
-Note that this only controls Linux permissions at this time, ACLs are not currently set (but could be set manually by the admin).
-    * Usage uid=(userid), gid=(groupid)
-    * Docker usage example: --opt uid=1002 --opt gid=1002

-**Type and Location**
- * File System (optional) - Select a file system in which the volume will exist.
-By default the file system set in  ubiquity-server.conf is used.
-    * Usage: filesystem=(name)
- * Fileset - This option selects the fileset that will be used for the volume.
-This can be used to create a volume from an existing fileset, or choose the fileset in which a lightweight volume will be created.
-    * Usage: fileset=modelingData
- * Directory (lightweight volumes only): This option sets the name of the directory to be created for a lightweight volume.
-This can also be used to create a lighweight volume from an existing directory.
-The directory can be a relative path starting at the root of the path at which the fileset is linked in the file system namespace.
-    * Usage: directory=dir1

 ## Additional Considerations
 ### High-Availability